loint/test-automation/README.md

 	  $ java -jar your folder/selenium-server-standalone-2.39.0.jar

+  Change current directory in test.js.
 Run mocha to do test

       $ mocha

 ## License